AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 - Exception-safe functions leak no resources and allow no data structures to become corrupted, even when exceptions are thrown.
-  Such functions offer the basic, strong, or `nothrow` guarantees.
+  Such functions offer the
+- basic (no resource leak, no corrupted data), strong (no resource leak, data either completely updated or completely untouched), or `noexcept` guarantees.
-- The strong guarantee can often be implemented via copy-andswap, but the strong guarantee is not practical for all functions.
+- The strong guarantee can often be implemented via copy-and-swap, but the strong guarantee is not practical for all functions.
 - A function can usually offer a guarantee **no** stronger than the weakest guarantee of the functions it calls.